-Imagine you have just drifted off to sleep and have a wonderful dream when you suddenly wake up overheated and sweat-drenched.
+Imagine you have just drifted off to sleep and had a wonderful dream, when you suddenly wake up overheated and sweat-drenched.
 What a way to wake up, right?
-Unfortunately, millions of women and men experience night sweats regularly.
-The condition is more common among women.
+Unfortunately, millions of women and men experience night sweats regularly, and the condition is more common among women.
 While your night sweats may be due to your bedroom temperature being too warm, they could signal an underlying medical condition.
 Here, we look into the various causes of night sweats.

-It is essential to understand that what appears to be a night sweats could be a hot flash instead.
+It is essential to understand that what appears to be a night sweat could be a hot flash instead.
 So, how do you know the difference?
 First, hot flashes typically begin with a heat sensation emanating from the neck, chest, or abdomen.
 The skin becomes visibly red and feels warm to the touch.
 Hot flashes can last from three minutes to thirty minutes.
 Afterward, a person may experience sweating as well.
-Hot flashes occur day or night but are most common during the night.
+Hot flashes occur day or night, but are most common at night.

 Conversely, night sweats involve excess perspiration that occurs specifically during sleep.
 Sufferers often wake up drenched or soaked in perspiration and may find the need to change clothes or even their sheets.